Chichester boat sales office now open! Read more.

 Centre console boats

 The centre console boat is a single deck boat with the helm or steering station situated in the middle of the boat and open deck or seating areas at the front (bow) and back (stern).
-While there are many types of fishing boats, the centre console is ideal thanks to the 360-degree access to the water and maximum deck space.
-While primarily a fishing boat, these boats also double up for family fun and are great for exploring.
+While there are many types of fishing boats, the centre console is ideal given its 360-degree access to the water and maximum deck space.
+Whilst primarily a fishing boat, these boats also double up for family fun and are great for exploring.

-Centre console boats vary considerably in size – you’ll find huge multi-engine centre console boats that cost as much as a home, but more modest single engine ones (around the 20ft mark) can be picked up for around the same price as a new car.
+Centre console boats vary considerably in size – you’ll find huge multi-engine centre console boats that cost as much as a house, but more modest single engine ones (around the 20 ft mark) can be bought for around the same price as a new car.

 Cuddy cabin boats